Hospice Nurse

 • Use a clear, professional resume format to make your document as accessible as possible, including a readable font and appropriate headings, margins and line spacing.
 This will make your resume easier for recruiters and hiring managers to read.

-• Don't add hobbies and outside interests unless they help you prove a skill required for the role.
+• Don't include hobbies unless you're light on work experience and they help you prove a skill required for the job.

 • Utilize a clean, clear resume design that helps make your content more readable.
 Use simple fonts and subtle color accents and design elements that don't detract from the written content.